ASULandon17/GymorandaSER316/Deliverable1.md

   [PR 1](https://github.com/amehlhase316/Kaffeeklatsch_Spring24A/pull/14) - PR for the placeholder for MemberType.
   [PR 2](https://github.com/amehlhase316/Kaffeeklatsch_Spring24A/pull/6) - PR for adding and changing the logos to use Gymoranda

-   **GitHub links to your Unit Tests (up to 3 links) -- during current Sprint, start in Sprint 2 (everyone should write 4 good Unit Tests each Sprint):

-    - link1
-    - link2

-  **GitHub links to your Code Reviews (up to 3 links) -- during current Sprint, start in Sprint 2:

-    - link1
-    - link2

-  **How did you contribute to Static Analysis -- during current Sprint, start in Sprint 2:

-    - link1
-    - link2

 #### Team member Landon Messmore :